 We attract funding for our work from a wide range of sponsors, including the Scottish Funding Council, UK Research Councils, UK Government departments, the European Union, national and international research organisations, foundations and trusts, and industry.

-We have collaborative research and training partnerships and links with many other leading academic institutions throughout Europe and further afield, including networks in Japan, China, Vietnam, Thailand, Bangladesh, Pakistan, Malawi, South Africa, Mexico, USA and Canada.
+We have collaborative research and training partnerships and links with many other leading academic institutions, and industry partners throughout Europe and overseas.

-We do all this to help create a world without hunger – a world where those involved in aquaculture prosper.
+We strongly believe in the future of Aquaculture to help create a world without hunger – a world where those involved in aquaculture prosper.